 In 2017, the 14 primary school graduates began their journey by entering secondary school.
 The “Pioneers” were able to complete their first year of secondary school because of our generous donors who participated in our “Sponsor a Student in Uganda” program.
 With their sponsorships the Pioneers are shining examples for all children in the community.

 EACH was able to provide GHI with additional land to expand their agricultural initiatives, a truck to increase the efficiency of the pig farm and funding for two additional permanent classrooms.
 These key infrastructure programs have drastically improved the food supply and learning environment at Good Hope.

 In 2018, EACH focused on secondary school sponsorships and completing 2 additional classrooms for the primary school.
 We were able to send 15 students to secondary school, what an accomplishment!

 This year, EACH is seeking sponsorship for the 2017 primary school graduates to attend secondary school with the Pioneers.
 They need your support to accomplish this goal: only $450 pays for an entire’s worth of tuition for one child.
 Give the gift of an education today.

 Good Hope in the Future

 Mr. Kagimu’s vision over the next five years is focused on educating the students through secondary school and building additional permanent classrooms.
-This plan includes expanding the Good Hope campus by purchasing more land to educate as many children as possible through primary school.
-In addition, the land will allow for more sustainable farming to feed the students and community alike.
+This plan includes expanding the Good Hope campus by purchasing more land to educate as many children as possible through primary school and allow for sustainable farming initiatives to feed the students and community alike.
 Deo also would like to construct a vocational school to educate the adults in the local community who haven’t had the opportunity to go to school.
-Mr. Kagimu’s plans will allow for the children and adults of the village to become more educated and reverse the cycle of poverty.
+Mr. Kagimu’s plans will give the children and adults of the village the opportunity to become more educated and reverse the cycle of poverty.

 Visit www.goodhopekids.org to learn more about the Good Hope Initiative.